 What do I do if my results aren’t what I expected?

 As I mentioned earlier, all hope isn’t lost at this point.
 Have a Plan B ready just in case your results aren’t what you expected them to be.
-You can and will go through Clearing and have a successful future.
-Many of our students now say that the Clearing process is the best thing that could have happened to them!
+Lots of students who have gone through Clearing say coming to Coventry University through Clearing is the best decision they ever made.